 What's involved in a continence assessment?

-A Continence assessment will require you to visit a continence health professional.
-You will be asked to share your story and asked to fill out a chart to show when you pass urine (wee) or have a bowel motion (poo).
-A physical examination is likely as this will help the health professional to know what kind of continence problem you have.
+A continence assessment will involve you being seeing by a continence health professional.
+You will be asked to share your story, describe your bladder or bowel symptoms (what happens when you need to go to the toilet or have an accident) and asked to fill out a chart to show when you pass urine (wee) or have a bowel motion (poo) or have an accident.
+A physical examination is often needed, if you are comfortable with this, to help the health professional to know what kind of continence problem you have.

-Once the type and causes of the problem have been identified the continence health professional can develop a management strategy for your needs.
+Once the type of incontinence and causes or reasons why you might be experiencing incontinence have been identified the continence health professional will develop a management plan with you to suit your goals and needs.

 Questions asked